MilosT82/PyProgramForMinimalAndAnnualTrendFlowEstimation/README.md

 <p align="left"> <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a> </p>

 # PyProgramForMinimalAndAnnualTrendFlowEstimation
-This Python program estimates predictive analytics for rivers flow in Serbia.
+This Python program is for used predictive analytics estimation of the rivers flow in Serbia.
 This code applies Mann - Kendall test which works for all distributions to analyze time series data for trends.
 If there is no trend, then probability value p is greater than 0.05, otherwise, there is a trend in time series with significant level (p-value) less or equal than 0.05 and trend could be positive or negative.

 With respect to Mann-Kendall test, the Theil-Sen estimator is used to calculate trend intercept and slope.
 For this purpose is used `pyMannkendal` package.